jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-14 Question to Introduce InstructLab.md

 # Question!

-- ### Have you experienced a Large Language Model (LLM) make some thing up - where the LLM got it wrong and perhaps just hallucinated?
+- ### Have you experienced a Large Language Model (LLM) make some thing up - where the LLM got it wrong and perhaps hallucinated?